 Cutaneous atrophy, folliculitis, hypertrichosis, acneiform rashes, burning sensation, itching, irritation, dryness, hypopigmentation, perioral dermatosis, allergic contact dermatitis, and skin maceration, secondary infection, and stretch marks.

 Contraindications and precautions

-- The oral presentation is contraindicated in patients with systemic or infectious fungal infections, in patients with pathologies such as diabetes, hypertension, or peptic ulcers.
+- The oral presentation is contraindicated in patients with systemic or infectious fungal infections and patients with pathologies such as diabetes, hypertension, or peptic ulcers.

-- The gel presentation is contraindicated in cases of hypersensitivity to the components of the formula.
+- The gel presentation is contraindicated in cases of hypersensitivity to the formula’s components.

 - Indomethacin should not be administered in patients with coagulation problems.

 - The use of alcohol and other central nervous system depressants should be avoided.